Dario Van den Buijs: Club career

+Van den Buijs spent his youth career at Club Brugge, but failed to make an appearance at the club.
+He then moved on to play professionally at multiple Dutch clubs.
 On 30 August 2021, he signed a four-year contract with RKC Waalwijk.

+On 8 July 2025, Van den Buijs moved to Roda JC Kerkrade on a one-season deal.

 Personal life

 His father Stan van den Buijs was a professional footballer with Lierse and KV Mechelen and his grandfather Herman Helleputte played for Lierse and managed Beveren.